KARE 11 Investigates: DOC hammers Beltrami County for risk of 'life-threatening' harm at jail

 This is the first time the DOC has sanctioned a jail using its new authorities under the “Hardel Sherrell Act,” passed in 2021 following KARE 11’s reporting on needless and preventable jail deaths across the state.

-Sherrell died at the same Beltrami County jail in 2018 after he became paralyzed and was found laying in a pool of his own filth.
+Sherrell died at the same Beltrami County Jail in 2018 after he became paralyzed and was found lying in a pool of his own filth.

-In that case, a doctor directed Sherrell to be taken to the hospital two days before he died.
+In that case, a doctor directed Sherrell to be taken to the hospital.
 The jail administrator, Calandra Allen, refused, believing Sherrell to be an escape risk, according to records.

-A nurse practitioner later found Sherrell wearing a soiled adult diaper in a room where she was overwhelmed by the stench of urine.
+A day later, a nurse practitioner found Sherrell lying on his cell floor wearing a soiled adult diaper.
+That nurse practitioner would later tell KARE 11 that when she first stepped into the cell she was overwhelmed by the stench of urine.
 She ordered Sherrell to be taken to the emergency room.

-This time he was taken, but discharged after the doctor mistakenly believed he was faking.
-However, the doctor also directed that the jail seek immediate care for Sherrell should his conditions worsen.
-That never happened.
+This time he was taken, but discharged as malingering with just weakness or fatigue after jail guards told the ER doctor that Sherrell was faking his symptoms.
+However, the ER doctor directed that the jail seek immediate care should his conditions worsen.
+That never happened and Sherrell died on his cell floor two days later.

 Schnell said there were similarities to Sherrell’s death and what the DOC found during its investigation.